msazzuhair/blue-onion/README.md

 # Blue Onion

-This html template is made using [Tailwind CSS](https://tailwindcss.com/)
+This html template is made using [Tailwind CSS](https://tailwindcss.com/).
+It is still not responsive, because I am too lazy to continue this.

 ## Preview